wnfs-wg/car-mirror-spec/README.md

 ### 3.4.2 Optimization

-The parameters for the Bloom are set by the Requestor.
+The parameters for the Bloom are set by the Client.
 Many of the parameters are self-evident from the filter itself, but the number of hashes must be passed along in the initial request.

 Optimizing Bloom filters depends on balancing false positive probability (FPP or $\epsilon$), filter size, number of hashes, hash function, and expected number of elements.
 This Bloom MUST use the deterministic hash function [XXH3](https://cyan4973.github.io/xxHash/).